Capture and Decay of Electroweak WIMPonium: Analytic and numerical results

 For the detailed analysis above, we have taken the relative WIMP velocity to be $v_\text{rel} = 10^{-3}$, typical of DM velocities in the Milky Way halo \cite{2009ApJ...704.1704B}.
 However, the capture rates are not velocity-independent in general.
 It is interesting to scan in $v_\text{rel}$ both because the true WIMP velocity has a Maxwellian distribution and thus will have support at other values, and as a check on our expectations for scaling of the rates with velocity; the latter will be particularly important when considering signals from e.g.~clusters, dwarf galaxies, or substructure in the Milky Way halo.
 In figure \ref{fig:velos} we plot the effects of varying $v_\text{rel}$ by an order of magnitude for the $s \, \rightarrow p$\textendash wave and $p \, \rightarrow s$\textendash wave capture rates, to the deepest bound states available in both cases.

 In these figures, we only considered capture via photon emission, even though for some of the parameter space on both plots, on-shell $Z$-emission is also allowed.
 We did however, take into account that for $\frac{8 \delta M}{M_\chi v^2}<1$, the charged component of the wavefunction, $\psi_C$, is no longer exponentially suppressed at large radii.
 For example, this covers the $M_\chi > 13$ TeV range of $v_\text{rel} = 10^{-2}$ in both plots.
 We see that as expected for a short-range potential, at lower $M_\chi$ we have a pronounced velocity suppression for the $p$-wave initial state.
-However, at higher masses, where we are in the SU(2)-symmetric limit, the velocity suppression is lifted, and the slower WIMPs cross over to having a larger capture rate, scaling like $1/v_\text{rel}$, which saturates once $v_\text{rel} < m_W/M_\chi$.
+However, at higher masses, where we are in the SU(2)-symmetric limit, the velocity suppression is lifted, and we expect the slower WIMPs to cross over to having a larger capture rate, scaling like $1/v_\text{rel}$, which saturates once $v_\text{rel} < m_W/M_\chi$.

-As discussed above, the factor-of-3 discrepancy in the high-mass limit that we noted earlier is absent in the case of $v_\text{rel}=10^{-2}$ for $p \rightarrow s$ capture.
-By the parametric argument we gave above, this is just outside the border of the adiabatic regime, where the $\chi^+\chi^-$ state can be produced on-shell.
-We also note that we no longer have the resonant enhancement of the capture rate apparent at lower velocities.
-This is again expected as $v_{\rm rel} > m_W/M_\chi$ above 8 TeV for this velocity.
-However, we also observe that for $v\sim10^{-2}$, in the $s \rightarrow p$ process, there appear to be large oscillations in the rate (as a function of $M_\chi$) that are not predicted by our Coulomb-limit result.

-The simple results presented in eqs.~\ref{spwavem} and \ref{mbarwavpsm} neglect the contribution from the continuum states that experience a \emph{repulsive} Coulomb potential, as discussed in appendix \ref{subapp:coulombcapture}, on the grounds that this contribution is exponentially suppressed at low velocities.
+We observe that the $v_\text{rel}=10^{-2}$ case does not respect this scaling, with rates that can be much higher than the $v_\text{rel}=10^{-3}$ case.
+Our simple analytic results neglect the contribution from the continuum states that experience a \emph{repulsive} Coulomb potential, as discussed in appendix \ref{subapp:coulombcapture}, on the grounds that this contribution is exponentially suppressed at low velocities.
 The suppression scales as $e^{-2\pi\alpha_W/v_\text{rel}}$ in the cross section (see eq.~\ref{eq:expsuppress}), so when $v_\text{rel}$ becomes comparable to $\alpha_W$, this term can no longer be clearly neglected.
-This effect is likely to be more pronounced in the $s \rightarrow p$ process as the bound-state wavefunction has support at larger radii where the repulsive component of the initial state is less suppressed.
-It is possible these large oscillations arise from interference between the terms in the matrix element corresponding to the attracted and repulsed eigenstates.
 More generally, we have worked in the limit of small $v_\text{rel} \ll \alpha_W$ throughout this calculation; as $v_\text{rel}$ becomes large our analytic results should not be expected to describe the full behavior of the system.